-Europe’s plan to wean off Russian energy could lead to price shocks and political blowback.
+Europe’s plan to wean off Russian energy could lead to price shocks and political blowback

 But fuel prices were already elevated before the war in Ukraine, prompting calls for government relief — and there is little interest in further instability in energy markets.

 In a video that went viral on Tuesday, Tobias Hans, the minister president of Saarland, a small state in Western Germany, accused the federal government of enriching itself through fuel taxes.
-Filming himself at a gas station, Hans said that prices “have reached the point where we have to act.”
+Filming himself at a gas station, Hans said prices “have reached the point where we have to act.”

-He joined his conservative ally Markus Söder, minister president of Bavaria, in demanding that the federal government enact a cap on fuel prices.
+He joined his conservative ally, Markus Söder, minister president of Bavaria, in demanding that the federal government enact a cap on fuel prices.

 The coalition government passed a relief package before Russia’s invasion that included increases in commuter subsidies and immediate financial aid for poor families.
-Finance minister Christian Lindner said he would not rule out additional measures in the year ahead, but that the state could not compensate the rising costs of energy imports in the long-term.
+Germany’s finance minister, Christian Lindner, said he would not rule out additional measures in the year ahead but that the state could not compensate the rising costs of energy imports in the long term.
 The state has limited resources, he said, and “we need to recognize that it is our contribution to solidarity with Ukraine to bear some negative economic consequences.”

 The French government is especially sensitive to the potential for rising fuel prices to deepen inequality and contribute to social unrest.
 There’s strong interest in avoiding a repeat of the yellow vest protests — launched in 2018 in response to a climate-oriented fuel tax increase.